Pay (remit) the fuel charge

 If your payment is not attached

-If there is an amount owing and you have registered for email notification service, CRA will send you an email notification that there is mail for you to view in My Business Account.
-If CRA mails you a notice of assessment, they will send you Form RC159, Remittance Voucher - Amount Owing.
+If there is an amount owing and you have registered for email notification service, you will receive an email notification to indicate that there is mail for you to view in My Business Account.
+If you receive a notice of assessment, Form RC159, Remittance Voucher – Amount Owing.

 Use this form to pay any outstanding amount.
-Form RC159 is not available on the website.
-CRA can only provide it in a pre-printed format.
-To order this personalized form, go to My Business Account or Represent a Client, or call Business Enquiries at 1-800-959-5525.
+Form RC159 is not available on the CRA's website and can only be provided in a pre-printed format.
+To order this personalized form, go to My Business Account or Represent a Client, or call the Business Enquiries line at 1-800-959-5525.

 Interest charges for paying late

-CRA will hold any rebate you are entitled to until they receive all outstanding returns and amounts owing.
-This includes returns that are required to be filed under other Acts that CRA administer.
-CRA may also use a net fuel charge rebate that you are entitled to receive to offset your outstanding amounts in accordance with the Greenhouse Gas Pollution Pricing Act.
+The CRA will hold any rebate you are entitled to until it receives all outstanding returns and amounts owing, including returns that are required to be filed under other Acts that the CRA administers.
+In accordance with the Greenhouse Gas Pollution Pricing Act, the CRA may also use a net fuel charge rebate that you are entitled to receive to offset your outstanding amounts.

 Date modified: